- Welcome! -

 If you didn't book a Connection Session but are thinking about adding it, head over here to the Connection Session Guide to learn more about it!
 You can decide at any time before your wedding to add it on, keeping in mind that the most popular time slots book up months in advance, like Spring and Late Summer/Early Fall.

 If you chose a Collection with a Connection Session, it's time to start thinking about what time of year you would like to book your session.
 Space fills up quickly so the sooner you lock in a date, the better!
 By February, all May dates are usually filled.
-By May all September dates are usually filled.
+By May all summer through September dates are usually filled.

 3 months before your wedding you will receive my Wedding Day Timeline Questionnaire but in the meantime, please know that I am always here to help.

 I realize that you have never done this before so let's chat whenever you feel the need or have some questions.